Transatlantic reminds why Wall Street likes reinsurance

 With cheap valuations and the potential for quick returns and lucrative fees, it is little wonder that Wall Street has always liked the reinsurance business.

-From hubs in Bermuda, London, Switzerland and Germany, the largest reinsurers collectively write more than $100 billion (61 billion pounds) a year in new premiums, and as long as major disasters don't sap their capital, they hum along as steadily as anything else in the financial sector.
+From hubs in Bermuda, London, Switzerland and Germany, the largest reinsurers collectively write more than $100 billion a year in new premiums, and as long as major disasters don't sap their capital, they hum along as steadily as anything else in the financial sector.

 While shares in investment banks and brokers trade at a multiple of 1.34 times their book value, for example, reinsurers trade at closer to 0.74 times book in the current market, according to Thomson Reuters data.